Intensive Language Program at the University of Florence

 - ITA 316 Italian Practicum II (spring semester)

-You will also enroll in two to three courses (6-9 credits total) at the SU Florence Center.
-You will select courses offered in the afternoon to accomodate the morning class schedule at the Centro.
-You may take any of the SU Florence Center classes that fit into your schedule at the Centro (as long as any pre-requisites have been met) including a 3-credit course on Italian literature.
+You will also enroll in two to three courses (6-9 credits total) at the Syracuse Florence Center.
+You will select courses offered in the afternoon to accommodate the morning class schedule at the Centro.
+You may take any of the Syracuse Florence Center classes that fit into your schedule at the Centro (as long as any prerequisites have been met) including a 3-credit course on Italian literature.

 If you meet the language requirement, you can elect to enroll directly into courses taught in Italian offered at the University of Florence.Schedule